moll-dev/Data-Structure-Zoo/5-Stack and its applications/README.md

 Before we jump in with some nice ASCII diagrams, let's talk functions.
 A Stack has a few simple methods that we must implement. ``push()``, ``peek()``, ``pop()``, ``is_empty()``, and ``__len__()``.
-We've seen ``__len__()`` before, and ``is_empty()`` goes along nicely with the aformentioned.
+We've seen ``__len__()`` before, and ``is_empty()`` goes along nicely with the aforementioned.
 However, what's all this pushing and popping and peeking about?
 Let's first take a look at ``push()``.
 Imagine the stack like a PEZ dispenser.